wtc066/rsschool-cv/cv.md

 > Self-learning is hard, but the results are yours alone!

 I started my career as a graphic designer in 2013.
 Then I switched to UX Design and successfully completed a course from Google UX Certification.
 Now I take on UX development projects as a freelancer.
 While immersing myself in design development I often encountered code and got interested in how everything works.
 I learned HTML and CSS by myself and made several web pages.
 I want to make web pages come alive with Java Script so I started to learn it.
 I like learning.
-I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer.
+I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer!

 ---